islandbreeeeze/git-remote/README.md

-#this is my git-remote exercise.
+# this is my git-remote exercise.
--1
+- first line.
--2
+- second line.